How to Make a Mountain Bike Mudguard – Step by Step

 To make a mountain bike mudguard first decide which material to use, bendable plastic or hard plastic.
 Then, find a template appropriate for the size and style of the mountain bike, trace the mudguard and cut it out.
 Finally, attach the mudguard to the mountain bike.

-If you are thinking about adding mudguards to your mountain bike, but you’re unsure, check out our guide that explores whether you need mountain bike mudguards or not, in addition to our article answering the common question, "do you need mudguards on a mountain bike?"
+If you are thinking about adding mudguards to your mountain bike but you’re unsure, first read our article that will tell you whether or not you should add a mountain bike mudguard extension.
+Then, you may want to check out our guide that explores whether you need mountain bike mudguards or not, in addition to our article answering the common question, "do you need mudguards on a mountain bike?"

 How to Find a Mountain Bike Mudguard Template